Declutter to spark joy like Marie Kondo!

 Already a best-selling author with her book The Life-Changing Magic of Tidying Up, Kondo’s ‘KonMari Method’ relies on a simple question for everything you own: “does this spark joy?”
 If it doesn’t, hold it to your heart, thank it for its existence and set it aside.

 In every episode, Kondo is first taken on a tour of each cluttered room in a house.
 She admits “I love mess!”
 Next, Kondo greets the home, kneeling down with her eyes closed.
 Her philosophy that inanimate objects also have feelings helps people dispense of things with gratitude, not angst.
 Once her guidance and advice are taken in, the people living in the house are left to follow it themselves.
-When the rooms are sparkling and organised, we see Kondo’s trademark ‘Ching!’ move, kicking her foot in the air with a finger pointing upwards.
+When the rooms are sparkling and organized, we see Kondo’s trademark ‘Ching!’ move, kicking her foot in the air with a finger pointing upwards.
 It’s entertaining and quite satisfying!

 Go all in